 T2S migration plan

-The migration will take place over several weekends.
-On the Monday morning following these Migration Weekends the CSDs will be operationally settling in T2S.
+Migration takes place over several weekends.
+On the Monday morning following these migration weekends the central securities depositories (CSDs) will be operationally settling in T2S.

 The table below shows the start of each wave and the allocation of CSDs per wave.
 The migration plan was approved by the Governing Council of the ECB on 18 March 2016.